Radiotherapy for Benign Disease - Board Review Summary

 ElementPractical point

-TimingPreop within about 4 hours or postop within 72 hours; many U.S. workflows use postop within 24-72h
+TimingPreop within about 4 hours or postop within 72 hours; many workflows use postop within 24-72h.

-TargetHigh-risk periarticular soft tissues; for hip include typical HO locations around greater/lesser trochanter, acetabulum, ilium/ischium region
+TargetHigh-risk periarticular soft tissues; for hip include typical HO locations around greater/lesser trochanter, acetabulum, ilium, and ischium region.

-TechniqueUsually AP/PA photons; block pelvic OARs; scrotal shielding/fertility counseling when relevant
+TechniqueUsually AP/PA photons; block pelvic OARs; scrotal shielding and fertility counseling when relevant.

 Gynecomastia Prophylaxis